AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/54b8c663-22db-4b3d-9d8a-f52cd96515af)

 Once your file is selected another screen will now appear.
-None of these settings matter, you can skip them, but if you like add in the "Charters Name", that is you.
+Fill in Song Name.
+Select the difficulty you believe you made your chart for 1-11.
+Fill in your nickname or name as the "Charters Name", it will be displayed in game when you select the song.
 Also "Arist Name" being the band or performer.
 Select exit.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/5619dc31-b663-48ed-8a63-d2b501915e70)